Shivamyadav9696/Shivamyadav9696/README.md

-- 👋 Hi, I’m @Shivamyadav9696
+- 👋 Hi, I’m @Shivamyadav
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on wordpress
-- 📫 How to reach me ...

 <!---
 Shivamyadav9696/Shivamyadav9696 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.